Tackling mould in a 1960s Eynsham rental

 He decided to postpone the cavity wall insulation due to the concrete Finlock gutters, which needed careful assessment before proceeding.
 These gutters can crack, potentially leading to water ingress, so caution was necessary.

-Nicholas later saw a BBC report on the pitfalls of failed cavity wall insulation and felt reassured that by commissioning a Whole House Plan from Cosy Homes Oxfordshire, he had chosen a holistic approach, rather than going for a quick fix that could have turned a damp problem into an even bigger issue.
+Later, Nicholas saw a BBC report on the pitfalls of failed cavity wall insulation and felt reassured that by commissioning a Whole House Plan from Cosy Homes Oxfordshire, he had chosen a holistic approach, rather than going for a quick fix that could have turned a damp problem into an even bigger issue.

 Increased EPC rating

-Thanks to these improvements, the property achieved an EPC rating of 69 C, a significant step up, and a boost to his carbon-cutting efforts.
-There is even more potential on the horizon, as Nicholas is considering adding solar PV panels in the future, which could push the EPC rating much higher.
+There is even more potential on the horizon, as he is considering adding solar PV panels in the future, which could push the EPC rating much higher.

 Reflecting on his experience, Nicholas noted: “Talking to Cosy Homes Oxfordshire was far more informative.
 They said where there are these problems, we could do this or that.
 They were just so much more on top of the details.
 I was really impressed.
 Now that we know someone who knows what they’re talking about, we hope to do something more in the future.”